apohllo/ror-tasks/task-3/Readme.md

 layer.
 "Fat model, skinny controllers" - do not put any logic into controller, put everything into the model layer.
 That is ok, unless you think that the model layer is everything that inherits from ActiveRecord::Base.
-If you follow that "method", then you will end up with classes called "feature envy".
+If you follow that "method", then you will end up with "feature envy" classes.
 They have so many responsibilities, that it is hard to say which of them is the primary.
 This is clearly wrong.
 The code is hard to understand and what is more important - it is hard to maintain.

-Getting back to example - definitely there should be a separate class responsible for parsing the body of the post and separate class for converting the result into JSON.
+Getting back to the example - definitely there should be a separate class responsible for parsing the body of the post and separate class for converting the result into JSON.
 But why?
 Because it is much easier to reuse such classes and it is much easier to understand and maintain them.
 If it turns out that the we have to parse the mentions not only from blog posts but also from comments, probably we won't need to change the parser.
-In the opposite situation we will end-up with copy of the parsing method in the comment class, which is very bad.
+In the opposite situation we will end-up with a copy of the parsing method in the comment class, which is very bad.

 This principle is much easier to fulfill if you look at your tests as a specification of behavior and you write your tests before you implement the classes.
 Whenever you wish to add some new code into the class, write a test first.
 Think for a while if the new tests defines new usage scenario of the class or is rather a new responsibility.
-If the second - move the test to a separate specification file and write new class for that specification.
+If it is the second case - move the test to a separate specification file and write new class for that specification.

 ### Loose coupling of the classes